tldr-pages/tldr/pages/common/cwebp.md

 `cwebp {{path/to/image_file}} -o {{path/to/output.webp}} -q {{0}}`

-- Compress a WebP and apply resize to image:
+- Compress a WebP file and apply resize to image:

 `cwebp {{path/to/image_file}} -o {{path/to/output.webp}} -resize {{width}} {{height}}`